RGodwinDev/ConvergenceCorpBlazor/README.md

 Created by Ryan Godwin.

-Written using C# Blazor and ASP.NET.
+Written in C# .NET 10 with Blazor Pages.
-Uses dotnet 10.0

-Runs on an azure linux vm using a systemd service
+Runs on an Azure Linux vm using a systemd service